Cleveland Clinic logo

 While it can be easy to see them as an inconvenience, breast cancer screenings save lives.
 Life gets busy, and it’s easy to forget about your health.
 But screenings can catch potential issues early on, when they’re easier to treat.

 When and how often you need a breast cancer screening depends on your age, family history and if you have a genetic risk for breast cancer.
-If you’re unsure when you should get one, talk to your healthcare provider.
+If you’re unsure when you should get one, talk to a healthcare provider.
 Remember, detecting changes to your breasts early is key.
 Don’t hesitate to ask about when to schedule a breast cancer screening.

 Advertisement